flutter/website/src/docs/get-started/codelab-web.md

 {:.no_toc}

 You’ll implement a simple web app that displays a sign in screen.
-The screen contains three text fields: email address, phone number, and web site.
+The screen contains three text fields:  first name, last name, and username.
 As the user fills out the fields, a progress bar animates along the top of the sign in area.
 When all three fields are filled in, the progress bar displays in green along the full width of the sign in area,